Jun 24 , 2020

 (Stems grinder tea box and teapot, image from Indigo Chyld on Instagram)

-1) Mix your water and honey in a saucepan and bring to a simmer while stirring constantly.
+1) Mix your water and honey or agave syrup in a saucepan and bring to a simmer while stirring constantly.

 You know it’s ready when your honey and water are completely mixed, leaving a thinner, watery honey.